Local Reduced-Order Modeling for Electrostatic Plasmas by Physics-Informed Solution Manifold Decomposition: Indicator-Based Decomposition of Solution Manifold

-We propose a framework to overcome these difficulties by employing multiple reduced models in time.
-The idea of the methodology is to construct local ROMs in the parameter-time domain using physical time $t$ as the indicator for clustering and classification~\cite{cheung2023local,copeland2022reduced}.
-Notice that the methodology is not limited to the 1D-1V Vlasov-Poisson equations and has been applied to Euler equations \cite{cheung2023local} and Navier-Stokes equations \cite{parish2021windowed}.
-For a generic problem parameter $\bmu \in \mathcal{D}$, let $t_f $ be the final time in the ROM simulation.
-The computation in the online phase is performed using different reduced bases in $N_w$ subintervals of the temporal domain $[0,~t_f]$, i.e., $0 = t_0< t_1< \cdots < t_{N_w-1} < t_{N_w} = t_f$.
-With the partition of the indicator range, instead of directly assembling all the snapshot samples into a single huge snapshot matrix, the FOM states are first classified into groups.
-Let $m \in \mathbb{N}(N_w)$ be a group of index.
-We denote the subset of the index of time whose corresponding snapshot belongs to the $m$-th group as
+This partitioning can be either prescribed or determined by the snapshot data collected in the offline phase.
+With the partitioning of the indicator range, instead of directly assembling all the snapshot samples into a single huge snapshot matrix (\ref{eq:full_snapshot_matrix}), the FOM states are first classified into groups.
+Let $m \in \mathbb{N}(N^\textup{off}_w)$ be a group of indices.
+We denote the subset of paired indices of time and the offline parameter whose corresponding snapshot belongs to the $m$-th group as